gabriele-inghirami/compute_dNdy_and_dNdpT_from_oscar2013_files/README.md

 Usage: `python3 to_text.py <input file in pickle format> <output file in text format>`

 Warning: if there is already a file named as the output file, it is simply overwritten without any check!

+### make_plots.gp

+This gnuplot scripts makes plots in eps format of the data exported in human readable text format.

+Usage: `gnuplot make_plots.gp`

+The script must be launched in the same directory where are the data (one can copy it or make a symbolic link).

+The plots can be converted from eps to pdf format with:

+`for i in *.eps; do ps2pdf -dEPSCrop $i; done`